paigerackley/zillow-clustering-project/README.md

 ### Initial Hypothesis/Questions:
 - There is a relationship between yearbuilt and logerror.
+- There is a relationship between county and logerror, but not specifically one county.
+- There is a relationship between bedroomcnt and logerror.
 - There was not a strong relationship between the clusters created.

 [[Back to top](#top)]